-Note: Before you install the OXtender for Microsoft Outlook, make sure a new email account is created in the Windows system control.
+Note: Before you can install the OXtender for Microsoft Outlook, you must first set up and configure a new IMAP E-Mail account from the Control Panel.
 Use the same username and password as for your Open-Xchange Server account.

-Install the Outlook OXtender on your client PC by executing the setup file.
+Install the Outlook OXtender on your client PC by executing the .msi setup file.